microsoft/PowerShellForGitHub/CONTRIBUTING.md

 This module has comprehensive support for the PowerShell pipeline.
 It is imperative that all new functionality added to the module embraces this design.

  * Most functions are declared as a `filter`.
-This is the equivalent of a `function` with a where the body of the function is the `process` block, and the `begin/end` blocks are empty.
+This is the equivalent of a `function` where the body of the function is the `process` block, and the `begin/end` blocks are empty.

  * In limited cases where one of the inputs is an array of something, and you specifically want that to be processed as a single command (like adding a bunch of labels to a single issue at once),